-User agrees that Transactions executed through the System shall be deemed to be "in writing" and to have been "signed" for all purposes and that any record of any such Transaction will be deemed to be in "writing".
+User agrees that Transactions executed electronically through the System shall be deemed to be "in writing" and to have been "signed" for all purposes and that any record of any such Transaction will be deemed to be in "writing".
 User will not contest the legally binding nature, validity or enforceability of any Transaction executed through the System based on the fact that it was entered and executed electronically and expressly waives any and all rights it may have to assert any such claim.

-User agrees that it will not contest the legally binding nature, validity or enforceability of any Transaction executed through the System based upon any claim that the Transaction was unlawful under local law and expressly waives any and all rights it may have to assert any such claim.

 Limitation of Liability.

-EXCEPT AS PROVIDED IN PARAGRAPH (b) BELOW AND EXCEPT WHEN THERE HAS BEEN A FINDING OF WILLFUL OR WANTON MISCONDUCT, NEITHER NYMEX AND/OR ITS AFFILIATES AND/OR ITS SUBSIDIARIES INCLUDING COMEX NOR ANY OF THEIR RESPECTIVE OFFICERS, DIRECTORS, MEMBERS, EMPLOYEES, PARTNERS, AGENTS, DESIGNEES, VENDORS, INDEPENDENT CONTRACTORS OR SUBCONTRACTORS SHALL BE LIABLE TO ANY PERSON FOR ANY LOSSES, DAMAGES, COSTS OR EXPENSES INCLUDING, BUT NOT LIMITED TO LOSS OF PROFITS, LOSS OF USE, DIRECT, INCIDENTAL OR CONSEQUENTIAL DAMAGES, ARISING FROM (I) ANY FAILURE OR MALFUNCTION, INCLUDING ANY INABILITY TO ENTER OR CANCEL ORDERS IN WHOLE OR IN PART ON THE SYSTEM OR ANY EXCHANGE SERVICES OR FACILITIES USED TO SUPPORT THE SYSTEM, OR (II) ANY FAULT IN DELIVERY, DELAY, OMISSION, SUSPENSION, INACCURACY OR TERMINATION, OR ANY OTHER CAUSE, IN CONNECTION WITH THE FURNISHING, PERFORMANCE, MAINTENANCE, USE OF OR INABILITY TO USE ALL OR ANY PART OF THE SYSTEM OR ANY EXCHANGE SERVICES OR FACILITIES USED TO SUPPORT THE SYSTEM.
+EXCEPT AS PROVIDED ELSEWHERE IN THIS AGREEMENT AND EXCEPT WHEN THERE HAS BEEN A FINDING OF NEGLIGENCE, WILLFUL OR WANTON MISCONDUCT, OR INFRINGEMENT ASSOCIATED WITH THE SYSTEM AND/OR USER’S USE AND ACCESS TO THE SYSTEM, NEITHER NYMEX AND/OR ITS AFFILIATES AND/OR ITS SUBSIDIARIES INCLUDING COMEX NOR ANY OF THEIR RESPECTIVE OFFICERS, DIRECTORS, MEMBERS, EMPLOYEES, PARTNERS, AGENTS, DESIGNEES, VENDORS, INDEPENDENT CONTRACTORS OR SUBCONTRACTORS SHALL BE LIABLE TO ANY PERSON FOR ANY LOSSES, DAMAGES, COSTS OR EXPENSES INCLUDING, BUT NOT LIMITED TO LOSS OF PROFITS, LOSS OF USE, DIRECT, INCIDENTAL OR CONSEQUENTIAL DAMAGES, ARISING FROM (I) ANY FAILURE OR MALFUNCTION, INCLUDING ANY INABILITY TO ENTER OR CANCEL ORDERS IN WHOLE OR IN PART ON THE SYSTEM OR ANY EXCHANGE SERVICES OR FACILITIES USED TO SUPPORT THE SYSTEM, OR (II) ANY FAULT IN DELIVERY, DELAY, OMISSION, SUSPENSION, INACCURACY OR TERMINATION, OR ANY OTHER CAUSE, IN CONNECTION WITH THE FURNISHING, PERFORMANCE, MAINTENANCE, USE OF OR INABILITY TO USE ALL OR ANY PART OF THE SYSTEM OR ANY EXCHANGE SERVICES OR FACILITIES USED TO SUPPORT THE SYSTEM.
 THE FOREGOING SHALL APPLY REGARDLESS OF WHETHER A CLAIM ARISES IN CONTRACT, TORT (INCLUDING NEGLIGENCE AND BREACH OF STATUTORY DUTY), STRICT LIABILITY OR OTHERWISE.